astral-sh/ty/docs/installation.md

 ## Adding ty to your project

+!!! tip

+    Adding ty as a dependency ensures that all developers on the project are using the same version of ty.

 Use [uv](https://github.com/astral-sh/uv) (or your project manager of choice) to add ty as a development dependency:

 ```shell
 uv add --dev ty
 ```

-Adding ty as a dependency ensures that all developers on the project are using the same version of ty.

 Then, use `uv run` to invoke ty: